Choose another writer in this calendar:

 James Frazer was born in Glasgow, Scotland, into a pious middle-class family.
 He was the eldest of four children of Daniel K. Frazer, a pharmacist, and Katherine (Brown) Frazer.
 Although he rejected Christian religion "as utterly false," he grew up as a member of the Free Church of Scotland.

 Frazer was educated at Larchfield Academy, Helensburgh, and University of Glasgow and then at Trinity College, Cambridge, where his dissertation on Plato won him a Research Fellowship.
 Frazer became a classics fellow from 1871 until his death.
 While at Glasgow, he studied under Lord Kelvin.
-Except for one year, 1907-08, spent at the University of Liverpool as professor of social anthropology, Frazer remained from 1908 most of his life in Cambridge.
+Much of his life he spent in Cambridge as undergradute and Fellow, excerpt that in April 1908 he moved to Liverpool to become there Professor of Social Anthropology.
+His stay at the University lasted only five months, befofre he returned to Cambridge.
+"I am not at home in a professor's chair," he wrote in a letter to his friend Herman Diels.

 Frazer also studied law because of his father's wishes.
 He was called to the English Bar in 1879, but he never practised.
 In 1896 he married Elizabeth (Lilly) Grove, a French widow of the master Charles Baylee Grove, with two teen-aged children.
 While living in South America, she had learned Spanish.
 In Britain she turned to writing and a commission from the Badminton Library led her to Cambridge.
 Elizabeth devoted herself to providing her husband with the support that was needed to his writing and research.
 However, by the 1910s, she had lost her hearing and impatient and dominating by nature, she also alienated many of Frazer's old friends.
+Aside from occasional trips to Greece and the Continent, he and Lady Frazer rarely left Cambridge.
 His extensive correspondence was for Frazer not only a duty but his principal channel of communication.
 Frazer's letters were handwritten, he never owned a typewriter, and he rarely used the telephone.

 As a scholar Frazer began first with a translation and commentary of Pausanias, a Greek travel writer of the second century.
 Pausanias stirred Frazer's interest in ethnographic materials.
 In 1890 and 1895 he travelled the Greek hinterlands on horseback to observe what was left of the old customs and practices.
 Frazer's interest in social anthropology was aroused by reading E.B.
 Tylor's Primitive Culture (1871) and encouraged by his friend William Robertson Smith at Cambridge.
 In The Golden Bough he argued, that everywhere in human mental evolution a belief in magic preceded religion, which in turn was followed in the West by science.
 In the first stage a false causality was seen to exist between rituals and natural events.
 Religion appeared in the second stage, and the third stage was science.
 Customs deriving from earlier periods persisted as survivals into later ages, where they were frequently reinterpreted according to the dominant mode of thought.